sourabhbit/SMS-OTP-SENDER-PHP/README.md

 * Download the ZIP/RAR file from here

-* Only Change in Credential is required.
+* Only Change in Credential.php is required.
 API has to be changed before use.
 Sign up in [TEXTLOCAL]

    [TEXTLOCAL]: <https://www.textlocal.in/>
    [Bootstrap]: <https://getbootstrap.com/>